 The global automotive plastics market was valued at 7,962.1 kilo tons in 2013.
-Superiority of design, better resistance to weathering and versatility in applications has made these compounds the most popular form of design material in automotives.
-Stringent government regulations regarding reducing vehicular emissions is forcing manufacturers shift towards light weight plastics as substitutes for metals such as aluminium and steel.
+The superiority of design, better resistance to weathering and versatility in applications has made these compounds the most popular form of design material in automotive.
+Stringent government regulations regarding reducing vehicular emissions are forcing manufacturers to shift towards light weight plastics as substitutes for metals such as aluminum and steel.

 Right from screw-on attachments used in furnishings to the more cost-intensive body parts; these materials have made huge headways into the automotive industry.
 An average car consists of plastics ranging from 5.8% to 10% depending on performance requirements and fuel efficiency standards, with consumption in vehicular components accounting for approximately 105 kg in weight.
-This percentage is expected to increase over the future owing to growing requirement from consumers for light weight, fuel efficient and high performance vehicles
+This percentage is expected to increase in the future owing to growing requirement from consumers for light weight, fuel efficient and high-performance vehicles

 Apart from reducing vehicular weight, these compounds are also used to improve aesthetics, reduce noise and vibrations and cabin insulation.
-High cost of raw material required to manufacture automotive plastics and huge investments required are expected to pose challenges for the global industry.
-Most common products are derived from petrochemicals, a downstream of crude oil and thus their supply is dependant to an extent on the supply of crude oil.
-Non degradable nature is expected to remain a hindrance for the industry growth as it poses issues in terms of disposability and recyclability.
+The high cost of raw material required to manufacture automotive plastics and massive investments required are expected to pose challenges for the global industry.
+Most common products are derived from petrochemicals, a downstream of crude oil and thus their supply is dependent to an extent on the supply of crude oil.
+Non-degradable nature is expected to remain a hindrance to the industry growth as it poses issues in terms of dispersibility and recyclability.

 North America automotive plastics market volume by product, 2012 – 2022, (Million Tons)